ProjectEvergreen/greenwood/www/pages/getting-started/creating-content.md

 image TODO

 Congrats, you've got your first Greenwood site running!
-Now let's add some more content, styles, and a little branding to enhance things a little  bit more!
+It's coming along but still needs a  little work.
+In the section, we'll add create resuable Web Components for our header and footer as well as some CSS for styling.